 The controversial (but very popular) Chilean sea bass is actually a Patagonian toothfish (also called the Antarctic toothfish) and is a type of cod.
 It was relabeled because toothfish isn't an appealing name on a menu (especially at a premium price).
 They are prone to overfishing, but currently receive an "OK" eco-rating.
 Look for the blue eco-label of the Marine Stewardship Council for preferred sources that are fished more sustainably.

 Meanwhile, giant sea bass are groupers.
 They are critically endangered and are native to the northern Pacific Ocean.
 They are protected from commercial and sport fishing and are unlikely to find being sold legally.

 Grilling Sea Bass

 When grilled, sea bass has a nice texture and wonderful flavor, making it perfect for everything from serving by itself or in fish tacos or salads.
 Sea bass is the fish equivalent to chicken breasts.
 If you really want something extra-lean fish, then look for sea bass.

 Sea bass has a mild, yet delicious flavor.
 Try not to overpower the natural properties of the fish with too many seasonings.
 Use at least a light brush of oil over the fish to hold the seasonings in place.

 Of course, the basic rules of grilling fish still apply.
-Start with a good, well oiled and cleaned grill.
+Start with a well oiled and cleaned grill.
+Be aware that the fish will stick a little on the grill.
 Once fish starts to stick it becomes problematic, especially fillets that don't hold together as well as steaks.

-Also, avoid overcooking your Sea Bass, making sure not to dry it out.
+Avoid overcooking your sea bass, making sure not to dry it out.
+The fish is done once the meat is completely opaque through the middle and flakes easily with a fork.
 This means that if you take a fork to the middle of the fish and lightly lift the meat apart it will have an even color all the way through and won't hold together.